rust-lang/nomicon/src/atomics/acquire-release.md

 ```

 These arrows are a new kind of arrow we
-haven’t seen yet; they are known as _happens before_ (or happens after)
+haven’t seen yet; they are known as _happens-before_ (or happens-after)
 relations and are represented as thin arrows (→) on these diagrams.
 They are
 weaker than the _sequenced before_ double-arrows (⇒) that occur inside a single
 thread, but can still be used with the arrow rules to determine which values of
 a memory location are valid to read.
 We can say that in the first possible
-execution, Thread 1’s `store` (and everything sequenced before that) _happens
+execution, Thread 1’s `store` (and everything sequenced before that)
-before_ Thread 2’s load (and everything sequenced after that).
+_happens-before_ Thread 2’s load (and everything sequenced after that).

 There is one more rule required for these to be useful, and that is _release
-sequences_: after a release store is performed on an atomic, happens before
+sequences_: after a release store is performed on an atomic, happens-before
 arrows will connect together each subsequent value of the atomic as long as the
 new value is caused by an RMW and not just a plain store.